Year 6 Maths Curriculum Toolkit: Planning & Resources

 Year 6 Maths…SATs, SATs, SATs…

-When it comes to Year 6 maths, mention of the SATs test is never far away.
+When it comes to Year 6, mention of the SATs test is never far away.

 For many children this age, the transition into a formal exam year can be stressful, so now is the time to practise working through challenges with a cool head.

-As a parent, you might feel under pressure too.
-Mathematics for children can be a minefield, and when everyone is talking about test scores and booster groups, it can be hard not compare your child’s progress against that of other children.
+Mathematics for children can be a minefield, and when everyone is talking about test scores and booster groups, it can be hard for pupils not to compare their progress against that of other children.

-Read more about the KS2 SATS in the following parent guides
+Read more about the KS2 SATS in the following guides:

 How to answer SATs reasoning questions